 Split is the second-largest city in Croatia.
-It lies close to the eastern shore of the Adriatic Sea spread over a central peninsula.
+It lies close to the eastern Mediterranean shore of the Adriatic Sea spread over a central peninsula.
 Split is an international transport hub.
-It has become a popular tourist destination since it lies next to the beautiful Adriatic islands and the Apennine peninsula.
+It has become a popular Mediterranean tourist destination since it lies next to the beautiful Adriatic islands and the Apennine peninsula.

-The Greeks founded the original city as the colony of Aspálathos during the 2nd and 3rd century BC.
+The Greeks founded the original city as the colony of Aspálathos during the 2nd and 3rd centuries BC.
 Additionally, it is the home of the Diocletian’s Palace, built for the Roman emperor in 305 AD.
 For most of the late Middle Ages, Split enjoyed peaceful autonomy as a free city.
-A problematic struggle between Venice and the King of Hungary for control over the Dalmatian cities followed.
+A problematic struggle between Venice and the King of Hungary for control over the Mediterranean Dalmatian cities followed.
 Venice eventually prevailed and during the early modern period, Split remained a Venetian city.
 It became a heavily fortified outpost surrounded by Ottoman territory.

-The shipbuilding industry was particularly successful and Yugoslavia, with its Croatian shipyards becoming world famous.
+The shipbuilding industry was particularly successful and Yugoslavia, with its Croatian shipyards becoming world-famous.
 Federal funding supported the construction of many recreational facilities and marinas at this time.

 Hot, dry summers with mild, wet Mediterranean winters, but it can occasionally feel cold, at times, because of the strong northern wind.
 Rainfall is more than 820 millimeters in January as this is the coldest month, with an average low temperature of around 5 °C. November is the wettest month.